Can you keep a secret? Specifically, a secret from Tim …

 - Did you author a guest post?

-- Pass out your contact information at a virtual event?
+- Pass out your contact information at an event?

 Don’t forget about word-of-mouth marketing.

-When you claim spots online that show what you do, you have the opportunity to stand out as a subject-matter expert who meets a prospect’s writing needs.
+When you claim spots in online search results that immediately demonstrate what you do, you have the opportunity to stand out as a subject-matter expert who meets the needs of freelance writing clients.

-Let’s take a look at how search engine results can start displaying you as a writer.
+Let’s take a look at how search engines can start displaying you as a writer.

 1. Your website

-Want to know the first place I was regarded as a writer?
+The first place I was regarded as a writer was … my own imagination.

 It’s common for writers to acknowledge their creative abilities in their own minds before anyone else has a clue they want to write for a living.